irad100/BioLogin-Java/README.md

 # BioLogin
-BioLogin is set to devolop a cross-platform solution for multiple biometric authentication methods to be used on Computer Login, File Locking and Password Management.
-Our Mission is to extint the need of typing an unsecure password and getting towards the new word of biometric authentication.
+BioLogin is set to develop a cross-platform solution for multiple biometric authentication methods to be used on Computer Login, File Locking and Password Management.
+My Mission is to extinct the need of typing an un-secure password and getting towards the new world of biometric authentication.